 Fed up with politics, Brazil cities swear in outsider mayors

-Brazil's two biggest cities on Sunday were inaugurating mayors who are political outsiders and whose victories underscored deep frustration with the political class and public corruption.
-Joao Doria, a millionaire businessman who once hosted "The Apprentice Brazil," was taking office in the country's financial capital of Sao Paulo.
+Brazil's two biggest cities on Sunday inaugurated mayors who are political outsiders and whose victories underscored deep frustration with the political class and public corruption.
+Joao Doria, a millionaire businessman who once hosted "The Apprentice Brazil," took the oath of office in the country's financial capital of Sao Paulo.

 |Title